Geoffrey-69/geoffrey-69/README.md

 - 👀 I’m a passionate software developer

-- 🌱 I’m currently working with javascript,reactjs, SQL and Ruby!
+- 🌱 I’m currently working with javascript,reactjs, SQL, Ruby and Ruby on Rails!

-  -🌱 learning Ruby on Rails
+  -🌱 learning AngularJs

 - ⚡ Fun fact: no animal has a faster metabolism!